kristofferh/passwordless-sequelize/README.md

 new PasswordlessSequelize(model);
 ```

-* **connectionString:** _(String)_ Mandatory.
-Sequelize model
+* **model:** _(String)_ Mandatory.
+The sequelize model you want to act on.

 ## Hash and salt

 As the tokens are equivalent to passwords (even though only for a limited time) they have to be protected in the same way. `passwordless-sequelize` uses [bcrypt](https://github.com/ncb000gt/node.bcrypt.js/) with automatically created random salts.
-To generate the salt 10 rounds are used.
+To generate the salt, 10 rounds are used.

 ## Tests